GalSha/GLASSO_Framework/README.md

 ## MISC ##

-One can use the `misc/geo_to_mat.py` script to turn a GEO SOFT file as in [Gene Expression Omnibus](http://www.ncbi.nlm.nih.gov/geo/) into a matrix.
+* `misc/geo_to_mat.py` script can be used to turn a GEO SOFT file as in [Gene Expression Omnibus](http://www.ncbi.nlm.nih.gov/geo/) into a matrix.
+* `misc/cpu_timing.py` script can be used to measure different numerical ways for inversion, Cholesky or condition number computation.
+* `misc/run_external.py` script can be used to measure and run external public algorithms, currently the only supported algorithms are `BigQuic` and `SQUIC`.

 ## References
 ### Papers